This post is part of a series on Preparing Students With Dyslexia Find College Success. To read the entire series from the beginning, click here.

 - Schedules tend to be more flexible with more classes being offered in the evenings.

-- Cost of tuition is considerably less which can alleviate pressure to graduate quickly.
+- The cost of tuition is considerably less which can alleviate pressure to graduate quickly.
 This allows time to take a lighter course load and to switch majors if your student is not quite sure in which direction he or she is headed.

 Colleges Exclusively for Students With Learning Disabilities